TFS Gulf

 • How are margins allocated?

-If those questions take too long to answer, energy is spent inside the firm instead of solving problems for clients.
+If those questions take too long to answer, energy is spent within the firm rather than solving problems for clients.

 Also read: KPMG forced Auditor for a 14% AI Discount…Will the “Billable Hour” die?

-To the same conversation thread on James’ post, a Deloitte US Consulting Partner points to the evidence:
+In a LinkedIn conversation thread, a Deloitte US Consulting Partner points to the evidence:

 “Professional services firms are not newcomers to integration.
 They have evolved over decades to meet client demand.